-With countries around the world experiencing varying levels of economic downturn, businesses might think that now is a good time to maintain (or even reduce) headcount and take a more conservative approach to recruitment.
+With countries around the world continuing to experience varying levels of economic downturn, businesses might think that now is a good time to maintain (or even reduce) headcount and take a more conservative approach to recruitment.

-With that said, the same hiring challenges your business faced before the pandemic will likely persist in the weeks and months after.
-Here is a list of common pain points we hear from our clients, and the one thing you can do to make ‘recruiting the best and most suitable talent ’that much easier in the post-COVID world.
+With that said, the same hiring challenges your business faced before the pandemic will likely persist in the months, even years, after.
+Here is a list of common pain points we hear from our clients, and the one thing you can do to make "recruiting proven and high potential talent" that much easier in the current climate.

 1. Senior management roles are hard to fill

 Hiring for senior management positions was tricky enough before the pandemic.
 For one, several pieces need to fall in the right places for the relationship to work for all parties.
 For example, beyond the credentials and experience on paper, senior management roles often require a solid set of soft skills as well, such as leadership, teamwork and the ability to learn.
 A reluctance to change jobs during an economic downturn is only going to make the process that much longer and more arduous.

 2. Specialty field + specialty role = especially difficult

 The challenges associated with filling senior roles are further exacerbated in niche fields that require candidates to have comprehensive prior training and certification to even be considered.
 Take healthcare interior design, for example.
 Healthcare facilities are designed not just to meet the practical needs of patients and medical practitioners alike, they also have to adhere to a whole host of different regulations — and these regulations change all the time.
 This means that an extensive career in residential, corporate and commercial interior design is simply not enough.
 This individual has to have a finger on the latest regulatory developments and make adjustments to the healthcare facility accordingly — a tall order for those unfamiliar with the field.

 3. Trying to fill urgent roles, fast